 In a previous post, The Energy of Boundaries, I explained that empaths merge unconsciously with everyone until they learn how to contain their energy.
 Then they can choose when and how to merge with someone.

 In this post, I will explore two specific merging interactions that empaths experience.
 These can be confusing and need to be understood so you can make healthy choices for yourself.

 Empathic merging with someone you are in a relationship with is lovely and can create intimacy and trust.
 Personally, I think merging often the baby that is thrown out with the bathwater.
-When we merge with consciousness, it is a beautiful experience that is hard to properly express in words.
+When we merge with consciousness, it is a beautiful experience that is hard to express properly in words.

-I feel it is important to share that fact and often because, empaths are usually shamed for merging, as it creates unhealthy patterns of behavior when done unconsciously.
+I feel it is important to share that fact and often because empaths are usually shamed for merging, as it creates unhealthy patterns of behavior when done unconsciously.

 Let’s look at the two specific merging interactions I mentioned earlier; the narcissist and the soulmate.

 It is unlikely anyone has ever consciously merged with a narcissist.
 Yet the narcissist in their life merged with them before the empath knew what empathic merging was and that they needed to manage it.

 Your narcissist, the one(s) that led you to discover you are an empath, the one you have spent a lot of time healing from—that narcissist, slipped into your energy and merged with you with an agenda.

 Their agenda’s primary purpose is to use your energy for themselves.
 The co-dependency between the narcissist and the empath begins energetically through merging.
 In many ways that empaths don’t want to know or think about, narcissists have a lot in common with empaths.

 They both read energy and they read it well.
 However, a narcissist’s sole purpose for reading it is to know how to manipulate you into whatever will feed their very broken ego.
 For an empath, empathic merging is about connection.
 Seeing someone clearly and being seen by them in return.